Hand Lettering for Self-Care + Free Practice Pages

 If you follow these simple rules and let yourself letter, hand lettering can be a great way to show self-care.

-The Ideal Lettering Tool Kit
+The Hand Lettering for Self-Care Tool Kit

 You don’t need a million art supplies to get started lettering, but there are some common art tools in the lettering and calligraphy world that you can familiarize yourself with as you learn this new skill or expand the knowledge that you already have.